Revised May 2020

 - No food or drinks in the ashram at any time except when designated.
 Absolutely no non-vegetarian food, outside food, onions, garlic, egg, cheese, etc. in the ashram.

-- Please serve in your area of interest/expertise in the many activities of CMSD.
+- Please serve in your area of interest/expertise in the many programs/activities of CMSD.

 - To be eligible for Bala Vihar class admission, a student must be enrolled in Grade K or higher in a regular school.
 Students are placed in Bala Vihar in the same grade as in their schools.
-There will be no exceptions.
+No exceptions.

 - Participation in CMSD programs, festivals and Annual Program is required.